dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-faqs.md

 - Databricks
 - Redshift

 Support for other data platforms, such as Fabric and Trino, isn't available at this time.
-If you're interested in using the dbt Semantic Layer with a different data platform, please reach out to us [here](https://www.getdbt.com/get-started).
+If you're interested in using the dbt Semantic Layer with a data platform not on the list, please [contact us](https://www.getdbt.com/get-started).
 </expandable>

 <expandable alt_header="Do I need to be on a specific version of dbt to use dbt Semantic Layer?">